mozelli/init-project-node-js-express-postgres/README.md

 ```
 - Documentation for other types of migrations (queryInterface): https://sequelize.org/v5/class/lib/query-interface.js~QueryInterface.html

-_Obs.: change the 'await' to 'return'_
+_Obs.: exchange the 'await' for the 'return' in the code_

 ## Config